jose13579/variable-hyperparameter-image-impainting/README.md

            |- <image_id>.jpg
 ```

 **Preparing Mask Dataset.** The dataset can be downloaded from [here](https://www.dropbox.com/s/01dfayns9s0kevy/test_mask.zip?dl=0).
 This mask dataset contains 12,000 irregular masks grouped into six intervals according to the mask area on the total image size, where each interval has 2,000 masks.
-We employed three intervals (20-30%, 30-40%, and 40-50%) for validation.
+We employed three intervals (20-30%, 30-40%, and 40-50%) for test.
 The dataset should be arranged in the same directory structure as

 ```
 datasets